0xAriseAizen-404/ASD-Detection-app/README.md

 ## Future Improvements

-- **Add More Models:** Include additional models for audio and image analysis (e.g., XGBoost for audio, Inception for images).
+- **Add More Models:** Include additional models for audio and image analysis (e.g., Inception for images).
 - **Improve Chatbot:** Enhance the chatbot with more advanced conversational capabilities.
 - **Expand Quiz:** Add more questions and detailed scoring for the quiz.
 - **Visualizations:** Add visualizations for audio MFCC features or image feature maps.